ironcore-dev/metal-operator/docs/api-reference/api.md

 </em>
 </td>
 <td>
-<p>Completed is the total number of completed server in the set.</p>
+<p>CompletedBIOSVersion is the total number of completed BIOSVersion in the set.</p>
 </td>
 </tr>
 <tr>